History of Uber

 Gratuity/ Tip CaseUber was forced to pay 47,000 drivers nearly $385,000 in tips that the company had wrongfully taken from their pockets.
 Initially, the tips were thought to be a forced gratuity in the vein of taxi services, but it was soon discovered that the money was not going to the drivers.
 The forced 20% gratuity was later removed and an optional tip service was implemented.

-Background ChecksUber terminated dozens of drivers for not having records that were up to the standards of the company.
+Background ChecksUber terminated hundreds of drivers for not having records that were up to the standards of the company.
 However, Uber illegally acquire the background checks without the permission of the drivers.
 The company owed over $7,500,000 to the affected individuals who lost their positions.
 In addition, Uber is said to have misguided or misled prospective drivers and to have missed important information by not using fingerprint methods for background checks.
 As a result, the company missed 25 drivers who had criminal records and would not be allowed to drive, as per Uber’s standards and regulations.
 The choice to lobby against fingerprint methods and the ensuing risk cost Uber $25,000,000 to be paid to the District Attorneys of Los Angeles and San Francisco.

 Discrimination LawsuitUber’s employees who worked in Information Technology and Programming filed a claim stating that Uberr practiced discrimination in the workplace and had problematic wage distribution.
 56 employees joined together in a class-action lawsuit claiming sexual harassment in the workplace, for which each individual would won roughly $30,000 in a nearly $2 million dollar case.
 In addition, over 400 others joined the lawsuit that showed that there were pay disparities at the company.
 Women and people of color received a collective $5 million in the class action claim.